Is Hairspray Bad for Your Hair?

 Heat Styling and Brushing

 It’s a good idea to avoid applying hairspray before using heated products.
-The high heat can impact how the chemicals in the spray affects your hair — the damage just isn’t worth it.
+The high heat can impact how the chemicals in the spray affect your hair — the damage just isn’t worth it.
 Instead, it’s best to spray the hairspray after using heating tools to set the style.

 It’s also best to avoid brushing through your hair when you have hairspray in it.
 If you brush your hair full of thick hairspray, you may find that you have to pull much harder to get the bristles through.
 Breakage, anyone?